shredthaGNAR/stars/README.md

 * [husnainfareed/rename-images-with-ai-raycast-extension](https://github.com/husnainfareed/rename-images-with-ai-raycast-extension): A Raycast extension that uses AI to intelligently rename screenshot and image files based on their content.
 * [cdaein/rename-screenshot](https://github.com/cdaein/rename-screenshot): Rename Mac screenshots based on its contents with local Ollama or ChatGPT
 * [dexiota/replacefirefoxicon](https://github.com/dexiota/replacefirefoxicon): A collection of CSS tweaks to only change Firefox's icon throughout the UI.
+* [p-wis/ReplaceSelectionAI](https://github.com/p-wis/ReplaceSelectionAI): Firefox extension that processes selected text (or clipboard content) with AI and replaces it in place.
+Supports OpenAI, Anthropic Claude, and any OpenAI-compatible provider.
+Define your own prompts — each appears as a context menu item.
 * [jeevatkm/ReplyWithHeader-Thunderbird](https://github.com/jeevatkm/ReplyWithHeader-Thunderbird): Outlook style headers and few goodies for Thunderbird
 * [Zaxxon709/repo](https://github.com/Zaxxon709/repo): None
 * [srvaroa/repocket](https://github.com/srvaroa/repocket): Manage a local copy of articles saved in Pocket
 * [yamadashy/repomix](https://github.com/yamadashy/repomix): 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.
+* [a4k-openproject/repository.openwizard](https://github.com/a4k-openproject/repository.openwizard): The official home of OpenWizard
 * [JeremiahPetersen/RepoToText](https://github.com/JeremiahPetersen/RepoToText): Turn an entire GitHub Repo into a single organized .txt file to use with LLM's (ChatGPT, Claude, Gemini, etc)
 * [danmindru/responsive-html-email-signature](https://github.com/danmindru/responsive-html-email-signature): ✨ Template generator for (responsive) emails & email signatures
 * [leemunroe/responsive-html-email-template](https://github.com/leemunroe/responsive-html-email-template): A free simple responsive HTML email template